 Those on the losing side, who supported the development, argued that the development is appropriate for a community like Arlington, which has high demand for housing.

-“We’re considering whether to welcome 160 new neighborhoods,” said one man, who argued the development and others like it could help alleviate suburban sprawl and regional traffic problems.
+“We’re considering whether to welcome 160 new neighbors,” said one man, who argued the development and others like it could help alleviate suburban sprawl and regional traffic problems.
 “We should be inclusive… [development] would be good for the character of our neighborhood.”

 “I don’t understand the obsession with building heights in this community,” said another resident.